Josh Farro

-Joshua Neil Farro (born September 29, 1987) is an American musician, best known as the former lead guitarist and backing vocalist for the rock band Paramore.
-He has most recently pursued a solo career as the lead vocalist and guitarist of his self-named band Farro.
+Joshua Neil Farro (born September 29, 1987) is an American musician, best known as co-founder, former guitarist and backing vocalist for the rock band Paramore.
+Since leaving Paramore in 2010, he has pursued a solo career as the lead vocalist and guitarist of his self-named band Farro.
 His debut solo album, Walkways, was released in 2016.

 Early life

 Farro was born in Voorhees Township, New Jersey, on September 29, 1987, the second-oldest of five siblings, including Paramore drummer Zac Farro.
 He is a self-taught guitarist and began playing when he was 13 years old.
 His family later moved to Franklin, Tennessee.

 Career

 Paramore (2004–2010)

 Along with his younger brother Zac, Farro was a founding member of Paramore, serving as the band's lead guitarist and backing vocalist from 2004 until his exit in late 2010.
-Farro also co-wrote almost every track on Paramore's first three albums with Hayley Williams and occasionally Taylor York.
+Farro was credited with co-writing almost every track on Paramore's first three albums.